PaperAnalyticalDeviceND/pad_dataset_registry/gcolab_instructions/README.md

 In the GitHub tab, paste the following URL into the search bar:
 `https://github.com/PaperAnalyticalDeviceND/pad_dataset_registry/blob/main/gcolab_instructions/`

-This will automatically locate the `PADs_get_dataset.ipynb` notebook.
+This will automatically locate the `get_dataset.ipynb` notebook.
 Click on the notebook to open it in Colab.

 ![Select Notebook](figs/3__gcolab.png)